Mild solutions and spacetime integral bounds for Stokes and Navier-Stokes flows in Wiener amalgam spaces: Acknowledgments

 \section{Acknowledgments}

 Bradshaw was supported in part by the Simons Foundation (635438).
 The research of both Lai and Tsai was partially supported by the NSERC grant RGPIN-2018-04137.
 Lai acknowledges support by the Simons Foundation Math + X Investigator Award \#376319 (Michael I. Weinstein).
 A preliminary version of this paper was presented in a RIMS (Research Institute for Mathematical Sciences, Kyoto University) workshop on December 7, 2021, and received fruitful questions.
+We thank Professor Yoshikazu Giga for sharing two insightful remarks and referring us to several related papers.